danhuynh0803/ShapeEscape/README.md

 # ShapeEscape
-Game created for Ludum Dare 35: Shapeshift using Love2D
+Game created for Ludum Dare 35 (Theme: Shapeshift) in 48 hours using Love2D.

 Additional Tools:
 Gimp,
 Bfxr

+Visit the following URL to try the game: https://legavroche.itch.io/shape-escape